Last Updated on May 6, 2022

 - Homestay – Stay with a Mayan family.
 Even if you do not wish to sign up for Spanish classes, many schools will book you a homestay with a Mayan family for a very reasonable price (less than $100.00 per week for accommodation including three meals).

-Have you done village tours?
+Have you done a Maya village tour?
 How do you feel in these situations?
 Have you had more ‘authentic’ experiences with Mayans in Mexico?
 Would you recommend any tours or how about alternatives to a more ‘authentic’ experience?
 We would love to hear it in the comments below.